 What I’m Reading Now

 I am now re-reading Armistead Maupin’s Tales of the City series.
 I read this series a long time ago, but I have forgotten most of it and it is almost new to me now.
 I decided to read the series again in order to learn what I can from his writing style.
-I just finished Babycakes (the fourth book) and will begin Significant Others.
+I am now partway through the fifth book, Significant Others.

 What I’m Listening to Now